gsymmy/slog/README.md

 # slog
-Flutter and Dart based Android and iOS app to manage local scoreboards.
+An app that helps you manage your local scorebaords in a professional way.

+# version 1
+Gully Cricket